visiongaiatechnology/wpkeyvault/README.md

 ---

+## ⚠️ DISCLAIMER: EXPERIMENTAL R&D PROJECT

+This project is a **Proof of Concept (PoC)** Wordpress Security Layer.
+It is **not** a Enterprise Plugin, and can be unsafe.

+**Do not use this in critical production environments.** For enterprise-grade Key protection, we recommend established Solutions.

 ## 🔐 What is VGT Key Vault?

 WordPress stores API keys in plaintext.
 Every plugin, every theme, every integration dumps credentials directly into `wp_options` — readable by anyone with database access.